 - Not to recommend Zostavax for persons <60 years of age.

-- Zostavax is covered by Medicare Part D for patients ≥65 years of age.
-Insurance companies may not cover the cost of Zostavax, especially for indications (e.g., <60 years of age) that lie outside of ACIP recommendations.
+- Zostavax is covered by some Medicare Part D policies for patients ≥65 years of age.
+Oregon Medicaid covers zoster vaccine for those age 60 and older.
+Other insurance companies may not cover the cost of Zostavax, especially for indications (e.g., <60 years of age) that lie outside of ACIP recommendations.

 Emergency Preparedness/Post-exposure Prophylaxis